andykuszyk/fiction/elevated.md

 *Female:* "Thank you Jim, that would be lovely.
 Jim Huck, ladies and gentleman, last surviving member of the elevated, and the last soul alive to have been to space and back, and lived to tell the take.

----

-> This transcript has been taken from the radio transmission archives of the beginning of the post-contact era.
-It illustrates the prevailing sentiments of Humans during this period, and is a useful benchmark of attitudes towards us at the beginning of the Direct Observation.
+*This transcript has been taken from the radio transmission archives of the beginning of the post-contact era.
+It illustrates the prevailing sentiments of Humans during this period, and is a useful benchmark of attitudes towards us at the beginning of the Direct Observation.*